jveldridge/jveldridge.github.io/resume.md

 As a Head TA, was responsible for working with professor and other HTAs to revise course material and assignments as well as hire and manage course staffs of 10 – 15 UTAs.
 UTA responsibilities included helping write, revise, and grade student assignments; holding weekly hours for student questions; and running weekly labs.

+**DeGrado Lab, Department of Biochemistry and Biophysics, University of Pennsylvania**, Philadelphia, PA
+*June – August 2009*
+Performed computational work writing Perl scripts to analyze alpha-helical structures of transmem- brane proteins.
+Also assisted with experimental research into the activation of the αIIBβ3 integrin by computed helical anti-membrane protein (CHAMP) peptides.

 ###Education
 **Brown University**, Providence, RI
 *Master of Science; 2013 - 2014 (expected)*